Suzuki Type Estimates for Exponentiated Sums and Generalized Lie-Trotter Formulas in Banach Algebras: Error Estimations for Second Order Jordan-Trotter Product Formulas

-In this section, we will utilize Jordan product within Banach algebras to study Suzuki type estimations and explore their implications.
+In this section, we utilize the Jordan product structure within Banach algebras to establish Suzuki-type estimations for Trotter product formulas and explore their implications.

-The following theorem is the Suzuki type estimation for exponentiated sum to Jordan product of exponential decompositions in Banach algebras with order $\displaystyle 1/n^2$. \begin{theorem} For any finite number of elements $\displaystyle A_1, A_2,\cdots, A_m$ in a Banach algebra $\Al,$
+The following theorem provides Suzuki-type estimations for exponentiated sums using Jordan product decompositions in Banach algebras, with an error order of $1/n^2$. \begin{thm} For any finite number of elements $\displaystyle A_1, A_2,\cdots, A_m$ in a Banach algebra $\Al,$

 where